openvinotoolkit/openvino_tensorflow/docs/USAGE.md

 ## APIs for essential functionality

-To add the **OpenVINO™ integration with TensorFlow** package to your TensorFlow python application, import the package using this line of code:
+To add the environment variable package to your TensorFlow python application, import the package using this line of code:

     import openvino_tensorflow

+[Note: This would set **CUDA_VISIBLE_DEVICES** environment variable to -1.
+Its previous state is restored when **OpenVINO™ integration with TensorFlow** is disabled.]

 By default, CPU backend is enabled.
 You can set a different backend by using the following API: